linzer0/linzer0.github.io/content/posts/dp-decorator/index.md

 ### Pros:

 ✅ More flexible than subclassing.

 ✅ Supports the **Single Responsibility Principle** by separating concerns.

 ✅ Can be combined to create complex behaviors.

 ### Cons:

-❌ Can make debugging harder due to multiple layers of wrappers. i ❌ Increased complexity compared to direct inheritance.
+❌ Can make debugging harder due to multiple layers of wrappers.

+❌ Increased complexity compared to direct inheritance.

 ## Conclusion